On the basepaths when Rajai Davis drove a sinker over the scoreboard at Dolphin Stadium.

 No Giant could benefit more from a late-season roll than Zito, who has produced spotty results in his first season after signing the richest contract given to a pitcher in major league history.

 Zito dominated a dangerous lineup, allowing just a one-out double to Cody Ross in the fifth inning.
 He walked two, struck out eight and improved to 9-11 this season.
-The big-picture results might not meet his standards, but he is one away from double-digit victories -- no small feat on a last-place team.

 "I've got seven or eight starts left to go back to being myself," Zito said.